Table of Contents [expand]

 Authentication

-If you are using curl and are logged in with the Heroku CLI, you can use curl -n to automatically set this header to the same token as the CLI.
-This token can also be retrieved with heroku auth:token, however it is only valid for a maximum of 1 year by default.
+If you’re using .netrc for CLI authentication, you can use curl -n to automatically set this header to the same token as the CLI.
+You can also retrieve this token with heroku auth:token, however it’s only valid for a maximum of 1 year by default.

 You can create a non-expiring token by running heroku authorizations:create: